Sleep physicians can identify and correct mouth breathing in their patients.

 Nasal breathing is preferred over oral breathing for several reasons.
 With oral breathing, as the mouth opens, the jaw moves inferiorly and posteriorly.
 This positions the tongue closer to the posterior pharyngeal wall and narrows the airway significantly.
 Also, this leads to changes in the muscle fiber length-tension relationship of the genioglossus muscle, which effectively decreases its muscle tone and makes the upper airway more prone to collapse.

 In children, chronic mouth breathing leads to changes in the patterns of muscle activation in the facial muscles and to caudal growth of the maxilla and the appearance of a high-arched palate.
 Chronic mouth breathing often leads to bite abnormalities including underbite and cross bite.

 Oral breathing bypasses the nasal ventilation reflex, a reflex activation of the genioglossus muscle with nasal breathing that increases respiratory rate and minute ventilation in healthy people and which can be attenuated by anesthetizing the nose.3 Whereas breathing through the nose increases the minute ventilation and tidal volume.

-What’s more, nitrous oxide, produced in the nose, acts as an aero transmitter to the lower airways and causes increased airway dilation.
+What’s more, nitric oxide, produced in the nose, acts as an aero transmitter to the lower airways and causes increased airway dilation.
 Its role in normal breathing is still being elucidated.
 For all of these reasons, upper airway resistance increases with oral breathing, has adverse effects on sleep, and causes dental problems in children.
 This is why nasal breathing is greatly preferred.4

 Because patients and their families are sometimes unaware that chronic mouth breathing is a problem—or that it can be corrected, sleep medicine physicians can easily do their patients a great service by doing a quick physical exam of the nose and face.
 A penlight is the only equipment needed.